-This exemption was enacted in 1988 and was last changed in 1993.
+This exemption was enacted in 1988, and was last modified in 1993.
 Prior to 1987, these vehicles were included in the general exemptions for local government units and nonprofit organizations.

-An estimated 200 transfers qualified under this exemption in fiscal year 2017.
+An estimated 40 transfers qualified for this exemption in fiscal year 2019.